Sector Guide

 The entry point for many graduates, including CRT work.
 Higher daily rate, no leave entitlements, no guaranteed hours.

-In NSW, merit selection is mandatory for permanent roles, assessed against the Australian Professional Standards.
+NSW note: Merit selection is mandatory for permanent roles, assessed against the Australian Professional Standards.
 Most new graduates enter through temporary appointments first and apply for permanency after 12–24 months.
 The process varies by state — always check your state department's current pathway.

-Pay and conditions
+2. Pay and conditions

 Government teacher pay is set by state enterprise agreements.
 Pay progresses through annual steps based on teaching experience, regardless of performance — predictable and transparent.

-State Graduate step 1 (approx.) Top of scale (approx.)
+State Graduate Step 1 (approx.) Top of Scale (approx.)

 NSW~$87,000~$122,000